Yamaha Keyboard: How to choose the best in 2022

 Each criterion will be explained so that there are no misunderstandings.

 Number of keys

-Some Yamaha keyboard models have a USB connection, so you can record your performances on a mobile device, flash drive or transfer data directly to the notebook.
+Yamaha keyboards have USB ports, so you can record performances directly to a flash drive or mobile device.

-Although most Yamaha keyboard models come in black, some models are available in other color options such as white (Piaggero) or gray (with titanium finish), giving a high-tech touch.
+The majority of Yamaha keyboard models come in black, but some are also available in white (Piaggero) or gray (with titanium finish), providing a high-tech touch.

 best yamaha keyboard for intermediate

 best yamaha keyboard 88 key

 yamaha psr e363

 What are the pros and cons of Yamaha keyboards?